Vietnam Map: Locations and Geography of Different Provinces

 Natural beauty and traditional culture of North Vietnam

-Travelling to the North of Vietnam, you will discover the ravishing natural landscapes and many impressive architectural works, created by skillful human hands.
+Traveling to the North of Vietnam, you will discover the beautiful natural landscapes and many impressive architectural works created by skillful human hands.

-Visiting Moc Chau, once admiring the dreamy plateau in the morning mist, you will be amazed by the magical and attractive beauty of the immense steppe and the huge tea hills in the white mist.
+Visiting Moc Chau, once admiring the dreamy plateau in the morning mist, you will be amazed by the magical and attractive beauty of the immense steppe and the vast tea hills in the white mist.

 Going down the Ngo Dong River to visit Tam Coc, you will be surprised at the harmony of colors here.
 In the harvest season, the scene of the jade-green river, flowing between the golden fields and fragrant with the smell of ripe rice, creates a beautiful picture of the countryside.